chuckstack/introduction/README.md

 - [Discourse](https://www.discourse.org/) - alternative to github for collaboration/discussions

 ## What is Missing
-All the Chuck-Stack tools are general tools that most organizations would use.
+All the chuck-stack tools are general tools that most organizations would use.
 Here are some tools that are missing from the list:
 - workflow - I have tried various tools over the years; however, I have not found any tools that meet the stack selection criteria.
 They have been too complicated to install, too complicated to learn and/or too complicated to maintain.
 My hope is to find a workflow engine that runs directly out of PostgreSQL that can be exposed through PostgREST.